etienne-bechara/nestjs-redis/README.md

 // Deletes a key
 deleteKey(key: string): Promise<void>;

-// Increments a counter and returns current value incrementKey(key: string, amount: number, options: RedisIncrementOptions): Promise<number>;
+// Increments a key by any float amount and returns current value incrementKey(key: string, amount: number, options: RedisIncrementOptions): Promise<number>;

 // Attempt to lock a key ensuring no other concurrent operation is using it